 In addition, the terms "Mineral Resource", "Measured Mineral Resource", "Indicated Mineral Resource" and "Inferred Mineral Resource" are defined in and required to be disclosed by NI 43-101; however, these terms are not defined terms under SEC Industry Guide 7 and normally are not permitted to be used in reports and registration statements filed with the SEC.
 Investors are cautioned not to assume that all or any part of mineral deposits in these categories will ever be converted into reserves.
 "Inferred Mineral Resources" have a great amount of uncertainty as to their existence, and great uncertainty as to their economic and legal feasibility.
-It cannot be assumed that all or any part of an Inferred Mineral Resource will ever be upgraded to a higher category.
-Under Canadian rules, estimates of Inferred Mineral Resources may not form the basis of feasibility or prefeasibility studies, except in rare cases.
+It cannot be assumed that all or any part of an Inferred Mineral Resources may not form the basis of feasibility or prefeasibility studies, except in rare cases.